-If you’re interested in empowering your officers to be more effective and efficient in their investigations, register for the Video Literacy Course online today.
+If you’re interested in empowering your officers to be more effective and efficient in their investigations, register for the Video Investigator Course online today.

 Multiple dates are available, and group rates are available for training your entire agency.
-In addition, you can earn complimentary seats for your agency when you host a video literacy course.
+In addition, you can earn complimentary seats for your agency when you host a Video Investigator Course.

 Video evidence is too important to ignore, and it can quickly go wrong without proper training.
-Invest in the safety of your officers and communities by investing in the Video Literacy course today.
+Invest in the safety of your officers and communities by helping us promote Video Literacy today.

 You can register by completing the form below.
 You will receive a voucher that can be applied to any future date.